 - Sharon Zipporah Champion '15 majored in African American and Diaspora Studies .
-She is pursuing a graduate degree in Medicine, Health and Society at Vanderbilt University .
+She completed a Master's degree in Medicine, Health and Society at Vanderbilt University.

 - Erica Johnson '15 majored in African American and Diaspora Studies.
-She has been accepted into Teach for America, she is pursuing a Masters in Divinity at Vanderbilt University.
+After working with Teach for America, she is pursuing a Masters in Divinity at Vanderbilt University.

 - Rebekah Nordine '15 majored in African American and Diaspora Studies.
-She has been accepted into Teach for America in Alabama.
+She was accepted into Teach for America in Alabama.

 - Tarique Shotwell '15 majored in African American and Diaspora Studies.
-He has been accepted into Teach for America in New Orleans, Louisiana and is currently the Academic Dean of Social Studies at the Akili Academy of New Orleans.
+He was accepted into Teach for America in New Orleans, Louisiana and is currently the Academic Dean of Social Studies at the Akili Academy of New Orleans.

 - Niya McKray '14 majored in African American and Diaspora Studies.
-She is furthering her education at the Vanderbilt University Law School.
+She completed her J.D. at Vanderbilt University Law School.

 - Jennifer Moore '14 majored in African American and Diaspora Studies and Political Science.
-She is currently attending Howard University School of Law.
+She completed her J.D. at Howard University School of Law.

 - Jessica Brown '12 majored in African American and Diaspora Studies.
 In 2015, she graduated from the Peabody College of Education and Human Development.

 Nate Marshall '12, a double major in African American and Diaspora Studies and English, studied abroad on our Cape Town, South Africa program.
 He won a Fulbright in the spring 2012 to serve as a teaching assistant in South Africa.
 He declined the Fulbright in order to pursue a fully-funded Masters in Fine Arts (MFA) at the University of Michigan.
 An accomplished poet, he is featured in the critically acclaimed documentary, Louder Than a Bomb.
-He is currently a Visiting Assistant Professor at Wabash College.
+He was a Visiting Assistant Professor at Wabash College and Northwestern University.